 Selling a share of your business means giving away some of your business in exchange for money.
 This makes the buyer a shareholder.
 How many shareholders you have and how much of your business you give away is up to you.

 Shareholders may want a say on how things work, but how much say they have depends on the size of their share.
 If they own more than half the company, they can tell you what to do.
 The more they own, the more say they have.

 You’ll need to get your company valued before you sell a share, and shareholders will want you to increase that value.

 Shareholders can offer other benefits too.
 For example, you may have access to their expertise.
-You may be able to tap into their network when you need help, eg with marketing.
+You may be able to tap into their network when you need help, for example with marketing.
 Or you may be able to discuss tricky decisions with them.

 Jackson Rowland, Director, Invest, at Ākina Foundation